Phantom1003/obsidian-slide-note/README.md

 # Obsidian Slide Note

-This repository maintains an Obsidian plugin that can help you take notes for your classes easier.
+This repository maintains an Obsidian plugin that can help you take notes for your classes more easily.

 With this plugin you can write plaintext notes, and: